BackupTheBerlios/kana-no-quiz/README.txt

 pronounciation in an easy way.

  The full list of kana is implemented, including additional katakana used in modern language.
-Default used romanization system is the Hepburn's (most common world-wide), but it does also support Kunrei and Nihon-shiki systems.
+Default used transcription system is the Hepburn's (most common world-wide), but it does also support Kunrei-shiki, Nihon-shiki and Polivanov systems.

  This program is cross platform, the same package works both on GNU/Linux and Windows, using different default interface.